kaoDev/greenhouse/README.md

   - `firebase login`
 - connect to an existing firebase project
   - `firebase use`
+- change firebase API keys and URLs to use your own project

 This application uses an gmail account to send emails to listed users in the `users` collection when the soil gets dry.
 So you need to use an existing